nqminds/trustnetz/packages/docusaurus/docs/build5-docs/60-CA-Demo/625-onboarding-demo-app.md

 #### Onboard Button

-Initiates the onboarding process for an IoT device, connecting it to a secure network
+Initiates the onboarding process for an IoT device, connecting it to a secure network.
 **Start Onboarding:** The application begins the onboarding process.

 **Disconnects from Wi-Fi:** If the device is currently connected to any Wi-Fi network, it attempts to disconnect.